 Some cycling shorts manufacturers seem to try to get around this problem by making the waistband more substantial, and that is really uncomfortable too.
 You almost want the band to roll down and stop constricting you because it’s squeezing you so much!

-Additionally, the leg of the shorts does not roll up or ride up, and stays right where you want it to be.
+Additionally, the leg of the shorts for each of the versions does not roll up or ride up, and stays right where you want it to be.
 Again, I have had some short leg bands squeeze my legs so much that they actually caused knee pain during my rides.
 The Terry Breakaway Bike Short bands are so wonderfully comfortable that this is never a problem.

-The Terry Breakaway Bike Shorts are a solid, comfortable pair of shorts that are absolutely perfect to pull on when you don’t want to fuss and want to hop right on the bike.
+All of the versions of the Terry Breakaway Bike Short are a great choice.
+They are solid, comfortable and are absolutely perfect to pull on when you don’t want to fuss and want to hop right on the bike.
 I find they are my go-to short for my indoor cycling workouts, and for riding around the neighborhood with my son.

 Though I find myself reaching for a bib short with a more substantial chamois if I am doing a longer, harder effort on the bike, more often than not the Terry Breakaway Bike Short is more than enough for my needs.
 They are so comfortable, and so easy to put on, that I find myself reaching for them more often than any other short.
 Also, at an 8.5” inseam they are the perfect length…not too short, not too long.